 This element, as previously unpacks the whole area of checking that the controls you put in place are working adequately.
-If you’ve ever read the UK COSHH Regulations you’ll know that it does frame what it means by “adequate control” not only in terms of the principles of good practice and the hierarchy of control, but also in terms of not exceeding any applicable workplace exposure limit (WEL).
-So, element B4 is mostly about “WEL-ness” if you like.
-Monitoring exposure checks that everything you have in place is actually working properly, as designed.
+If you’ve ever read the UK COSHH Regulations you’ll know that it does frame what it means by “adequate control”.
+Not only in terms of the principles of good practice and the hierarchy of control, but in terms of not exceeding any applicable workplace exposure limit (WEL).
+So, element B4 is mostly about WEL.

-First up in this section again you learn all about the concept of WELs, how they are formulated and where they can be found (not just a hole in the ground…).
+First up in this section again you learn all about the concept of WELs, how they are formulated and where they can be found.
 You might initially worry that lead appears to have disappeared, but the blood lead discussion has just moved to biological monitoring later in this element.
 The asbestos control limits have moved to an earlier element.

 The whole section on monitoring strategy is also reproduced, but there are some subtle changes.
 Firstly we have something that seems to have been imported from the health and wellbeing certificate – making the link between occupational hygiene and occupational health policy and targets.